-All first-floor flats have been provided with internal 30-minute fire-resistant hallways to protect the escape route to the shared staircore.
-The ground floor flats do not include internal protected lobbies, as they benefit from direct escape via front and rear doors and windows, in accordance with Approved Document B.
+All first-floor flats are provided with internal FD30 protected hallways to ensure safe access to the staircore.
+The ground-floor flats do not require protected internal hallways, as they have direct escape to open space through front or rear doors and compliant escape windows, in accordance with ADB.